apache/nuttx/boards/z80/ez80/z20x/README.txt

        64Kb of FLASH memory.
 It will not be possible to run programs in SRAM *unless* some mechanism is developed to redirect interrupts from ROM and into loaded SRAM logic.

+       For example, it might be possible to implement this kind of vectoring to get to a RAM based interrupt handler:

+       a.
+The initial 16-bit address in the interrupt vector table can transfer the interrupt to a larger jump table also in lower flash memory.
+       b.
+That jump table could vector to another jump table at a known location RAM.
+       c.
+The RAM jump table could then jump to the final RAM-based interrupt handler.

+       This would effect the logic in arch/z80/src/ez80/ez80f92_handlers.am and possible the z20x *.linkcmd files.